Short & Sweet Bio:

 Wanting to diversify and increase his network beyond music and sports, Norm consulted for Grumman Studios helping them get their incredible sound stages booked for TV and Major Motion Film Productions.
-This was an invaluable education for him and he got to know amazing creative people from all major production houses; Marvel, Universal Pictures, Paramount, Disney, Warner, Amazon, Netflix, HBO, etc
+This was an invaluable education for him and it expanded his network by building relationships with all major production houses and top producers; Marvel, Universal Pictures, Paramount, Disney, Warner, Amazon, Netflix, HBO, Showtime, etc

 All of his contacts in music, sports, television and film began to ask him about how to capture, manage and distribute content in Virtual Reality so he convinced the president of Nokia to hire him to be part of the OZO launch team.
-Nokia’s $60,000.00 OZO VR Camera was the first professional virtual reality camera in the market-place offering the full VR workflow.
-Nokia has since pulled out of the Virtual Reality market, but served Norm’s purpose to learn VR/AR/MR and to get to know all the major players.
+Nokia’s $60,000.00 OZO VR Camera was the first professional virtual reality camera in the market offering the full VR workflow and Norm helped sell the product into all appropriate verticals, worldwide.
+Nokia has since pulled out of the VR space but served well as Norm’s springboard to learn VR/AR/MR and to get to know all the major players.

 Norm’s idol has been Walt Disney for as long as he can remember.
 Dreaming big is the only way to Dream.
 “Stick-to-it-tivity” (Walt’s favorite made-up-word) is the only way to bring your big Dreams to reality, especially when everyone around you says its impossible and discourages you to move forward.

 Stick to it and move forward…..